CraftomeCJ/learningJournal/May2022/learningJournal20220510.md

 - Why is this a problem? -->
 **Questions/Reflections of the day?**

-- [] Will I fully inhabit all of today?
-Will I call out, "I got this," and do my very best to be my very best? <br/>
+- [] Is something good or bad?
+Is this right or wrong?
+Ignore everything else.
+Focus only on my choices. <br/>
-- [] How to guarantee I have a good day?
-Do good things.. <br/>
+- [] Take advantage of every problem and look at it as a mean of self-improvement, i'll improve my self-displine and mental resistance just by going about my day. <br/>

 <p align="center">(<a href="#top">back to top</a>)</p>